prody/ProDy/doc/tutorials/enm_analysis/intro.rst

 Getting Started
 -------------------------------------------------------------------------------

-To follow this tutorial, you will need the following files which can be downloaded from |tutorials|.
+To follow this tutorial, you will need the following files which can be downloaded from :ref:`tutorials`.

 .. files.txt will be automatically generated